maratbn/LoginRequirePress/loginrequirepress/readme.txt

 = Where can I post an issue / bug / feature request? =

 Post issues / bugs / feature requests at: https://github.com/maratbn/LoginRequirePress/issues

+= Plugin is missing feature X that I really want, what do I do? =

+Post a bug / feature request, or implement the feature at your leisure, and submit a pull request.

 == Screenshots ==